System Design Space

 Ember 1.0 release

-The framework stabilizes core contracts and becomes a practical production choice for large SPA workloads.
+The framework stabilizes core contracts and becomes a practical choice for large single-page applications in production.

 2014